Valuative stability of polarised varieties: Preliminaries

-After perhaps scaling $\L$, we may assume $\L$ is integral.
 Since there is a $\C^*$-action on the central fibre $(\X_0,\L_0)$, there is an induced $\C^*$-action on $H^0(\X_0,\L_0^k)$ for all $k$.
 The total weight of this $\C^*$-action is, for $k \gg 0$, a polynomial of degree $n+1$ which we denote We similarly denote the Hilbert polynomial by

 \begin{definition}\cite{donaldson-toric} The \emph{Donaldson-Futaki invariant} of $(\X,\L)$ is defined to be \end{definition}

 \begin{definition}\cite{donaldson-toric} We say that $(X,L)$ is \begin{enumerate}[(i)] \item \emph{K-semistable} if for all test configurations $(\X,\L)$, we have $\DF(\X,\L)\geq 0$; \item \emph{K-stable} if for all non-trivial test configurations $(\X,\L)$, we have $\DF(\X,\L)> 0$. \end{enumerate} Here a test configuration is \emph{trivial} if it is of the form $(X \times \C, L)$, with trivial $\C^*$-action on $X$. \end{definition}